-In a rare move to simplify life for taxpayers, the IRS created a new simplified optional home office deduction.
-The simplified home office deduction can be claimed starting in tax year 2013.
+But in a rare move to simplify life for taxpayers, the IRS created a simplified optional home office deduction back in 2013.

-Using the optional method, you simply deduct $5 for every square foot of your home office.
+Using this optional method, you simply deduct $5 for every square foot of your home office.
 But the deduction is capped at $1,500 per year.
 So, it can only be used for offices up to 300 square feet.

 Using the optional method relieves you from having to keep records of your home office expenses such as utilities, rent, mortgage payments, real estate taxes, or casualty losses.
 And you don't have to complete Form 8829.

 Homeowners using the square footage method can't claim a depreciation deduction for their home office.
-However, they can claim allowable mortgage interest, real estate taxes, and casualty losses on the home as itemized deductions on Schedule A. These deductions need not be allocated between personal and business use, as is required under the regular method.
+But they can claim allowable mortgage interest, real estate taxes, and casualty losses on the home as itemized deductions on Schedule A. These deductions don't have to be allocated between personal and business use, as is required under the regular method.

 Business expenses unrelated to the home, such as advertising, supplies, and wages paid to employees are still fully deductible.